dhrubo55/personal-blog/content/posts/day-44-learning-about-the-internals-of-jre-and-jvm-part-2.md

  #### Stack Area:

 Stack is generated with each thread created by program.
 It is associated by thread.
 Each Thread has its own stack.
 All local variables & function calls are stored in stack.
 It’s life depends upon Thread’s life as thread will be alive it will also and vice-versa.
 It can also be increased by manually:-

 ```
 java -Xss=512M HackTheJava
 ```
 It throws StackOverFlow error when stack get full.

+#### Method Area:

+It is memory which is shared among all Threads like Heap.
+It is created on Java Virtual Machine startup.
+It contains the code actually a compiled code, methods and its data and fields. **Runtime constant pool** is also a part of Method Area.
+Runtime Constant pool is per class representation of constant Table.
+It contains all literals defined at compiled time and references which is going to be solved at runtime.
+Memory for it is by default allotted by JVM and can be increased if needed.

+#### Native Method Stack:

+An implementation of the Java Virtual Machine may use conventional stacks, also called "C stacks," to support native methods (methods written in a language other than the Java programming language).
+Native method stacks may also be used by the implementation of an interpreter for the Java Virtual Machine's instruction set in a language such as C. Java Virtual Machine implementations that cannot load native methods and that do not themselves rely on conventional stacks need not supply native method stacks.
+If supplied, native method stacks are typically allocated per thread when each thread is created.